 You can set up automation routines, like “Good Morning” and “Goodbye” for robotic control of your home.
 And, when SmartThings is linked to Amazon Alexa or Google Assistant, you can control devices using voice commands.
 The SmartThings hub, now in its 3rd generation, supports both Zigbee and Z-Wave devices—making it a highly versatile choice.

-While it is technically a smart speaker, the Google Home Max is compatible with more than 1,000 smart devices and priced around $299.
-It runs the versatile Google Assistant, so you can ask Max questions for hands-free advice or tell it to set a reminder for dinner.
+While it is technically a smart speaker, the Google Nest Audio is compatible with more than 1,000 smart devices.
+It runs the versatile Google Assistant, so you can ask questions for hands-free advice or tell it to set a reminder for dinner.
 When you’re all the way across the room, rocking out to music, Max’s far-field voice control will still be able to pick up your commands.

 The Amazon Echo is one of the most well-known smart speakers and effectively runs as a smart hub—able to pair with thousands of third-party products, skills, and apps.
 The crisp vocals make the speaker ideal for listening to audiobooks, podcasts, and Spotify playlists.